Apoorv-Saxena08/Khayaal/readme.md

-# 🍱 Khayaal — Nourishing with Care
+# 🍱 Khayaal — A Food Redistribution WebApp

 Welcome to **Khayaal** — a web platform dedicated to redistributing excess food to those in need.
 Our mission is to fight hunger, reduce food waste, and create a more compassionate community. 🌍❤️